 In 2013 Joan was conferred The Order of the Long Leaf Pine, the State of North Carolina’s highest civilian honor for her work in technology, innovation, STEM education and national security.
 Joan is the winner of the 2007 Women of Achievement Award, 2003 Business Leader Magazine Woman Extraordinaire and was named one of the Top 25 Women in Business by the Triangle Business Journal in 2001.
 She is the founder of the Eisenhower Fellowships NC Alumni Network and is a member of the International Counterterrorism Association, NACD, ASIS, and the OSS Society.

 Randall Williams has over 25 years active duty military experience and demonstrated success in leading teams, operations and organizations through complex challenges, high threat situations and continuously evolving organizational dynamics in our nation’s most elite Special Operation Forces commands and in business.
-Mr. Williams is a co-founder of Strategic Link Partners and President & CEO of Xterra7 He completed his last active duty assignment as the J8 Senior Enlisted Advisor (SEA) to Joint Special Operations Command (JSOC) where he managed all aspects of planning, programming, requirement validation, and technology exploitation in support of the JSOC.
+Mr. Williams is the co-founder of Strategic Link Partners and President & CEO of Xterra7 He completed his last active duty assignment as the J8 Senior Enlisted Advisor (SEA) to Joint Special Operations Command (JSOC) where he managed all aspects of planning, programming, requirement validation, and technology exploitation in support of the JSOC.
 In his leadership role, he was the Senior Enlisted Supervisor for Technology, Exploitation, Research, Development, and the Acquisition Process for the Commands national mission force.